egeyesss/spocity/README.md

 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and create an app (or open the existing one).
 2. Under **Redirect URIs**, add:
    - `http://127.0.0.1:3000/api/auth/callback/spotify` (dev)
-   - `https://spocity.app/api/auth/callback/spotify` (prod — add early so you don't have to touch this again)
 3. Note your **Client ID** and **Client Secret**.

 > **Gotcha**: Spotify no longer accepts `localhost` as a redirect URI.
 Use `127.0.0.1` everywhere.